Home Tutorials Training Consulting Books Company Contact us

 2.1.
 Download the Eclipse IDE

-The Eclipse IDE provides multiple downloads which be be used to develop Eclipse based applications.
+The Eclipse IDE provides multiple downloads which can be used to develop Eclipse based applications and Eclipse based plug-ins.
 The most commonly used are:

 • Eclipse SDK - minimal IDE which you need for RCP development